 Note: There’s also an option to use the Y Soft Omni Series, which makes any in-market multifunction device or network printer compatible with Universal Print without requiring a local or remote Windows 10 or Windows Server machine.

-Universal Print is – next to other Microsoft 365 services, like Windows Virtual Desktop – part of almost all the common Microsoft 365 licenses.
+Universal Print is – next to other Microsoft 365 services, like Azure Virtual Desktop – part of almost all the common Microsoft 365 licenses.
 So there a likely chance that you are eligible for using Universal Print today.

 See below all the supported licenses.
 Click here to go to the official documentation for the most recent list too. https://docs.microsoft.com/en-us/universal-print/fundamentals/universal-print-preview-access#which-subscriptions-are-eligible